-For the 2000 HCM Method, which calculates an average control delay (expressed in seconds per vehicle), LOS ratings resulting from the 2019 monitoring when compared to the 2017 monitoring program are as follows: Intersection 14 is operating at standard and should be monitored to avoid exceeding the established LOS standard.
-Intersections 11, 12 and 13 are operating at LOS F which is the standard at those locations, but should be evaluated for possible improvements.
+For the 2000 HCM Method, which calculates an average control delay (expressed in seconds per vehicle), LOS ratings resulting from the 2019 monitoring when compared to the 2017 monitoring program are as follows: Intersections 1, 5, and 14 are operating at standard and should be monitored to avoid exceeding the established LOS standard.
+Intersections 11 and 13 are operating at LOS F which is the standard at those locations but should be evaluated for possible improvements.